You'll Just Love Where we Sail

 Up the Mystic River in CT. is Mystic Seaport, a maritime treasure.
 With interesting exhibits, planetarium shows, and special events, this is a very special treat as part of a longer sail.
 The trip up river is one in which you must mind the channel markers and pass through two bridges which open for mariners.
 Once we arrive, we become part of the museum itself while tied up at the dock.
 Landlubber visitors willl admire the Joie de Vivre as they walk by.
 At night, when we are still tied up in the boat basin after the museum closes, you will be transported back a century to the time when whaling and coastal ships were built in the Mystic River.
 You'll love the photographic opportunities here at sunrise or at sunset so be sure to bring your camera along.

-In 2012 we'll be cruising from Sunday July 22nd throughl Monday August 13th.
-We'll start in Greenport and head East to Block Island for a lobster bak on the beach on Monday night.
-We'll spend midweek in Fishers Island Sound with a trip up the Mystic River to Mystic Seaport on 7/25 and 7/26.
-Friday we'll head to Newport with racing scheduled for Saturday off Newport.
-Sunday we'll head to Marion MA in Buzzard's Bay.
-Tuesday we'll head through the Cape Cod canal for Plymouth and Duxbury.
-Tuesday and Wednesday nights we'll spend in Marblehead.
-Thursday we'll race over to Rockport and Friday back to Boston.
-Saturday 8/11 we'll head back to the Canal where we'll spend the night at the Sandwich Marina.
-Sunday we'll have another long day back to Newport.
-Monday we'll head home to Greenport.
-All locations are subject to weather considerations that may impede our progress.
+In 2016 we'll be cruising from Greenport on late July returning to the North Fork by Wednesday August 12th.
+We'll leave Greenport and head East to Rhode Island for a night or two in fabulous Newport.
+Then on to the famous Back Eddy restaurant for dinner in Westport MA.
+We'll head across Buzzards Bay to possibly transit the Cape Cod Canal en route to Maine.
+Otherwise, we'll head through Woods Hole to Martha's Vineyard and Nantucket.
+PLEASE CHECK BACK AS THE DETAILS OF THE CRUISE ARE STILL BEING WORKED OUT.
+Time of arrival in all locations are subject to weather considerations that may impede our progress.
 ASA instruction along the way for those who want to do both things at one time.
-Costs will be based on how many days you spend aboard and whether you want ASA certification so be sure to call for details after you have checked your own calendar.
+Costs will be based on how many days you spend aboard and whether you want ASA instruction and certification so be sure to call for details after you have checked your own calendar.
 This is a very special trip for intermediate and advanced sailors that is sure to fill up fast.
+Some dates have already been spoken for.
 Call Capt.
 Joan for complete information.
-917 912 6342 or email her at firstname.lastname@example.org.
+917 912 6342 or email her at email@example.com.

 Newport, RI - The Sailing Capital of the East Coast

 There's a lot to do in Newport, the yachting capital of the East Coast.
 The America's Cup Competition was held here for decades.
 Visit the Museum of Yachting and IYRS (the International Yacht Restoration School).
 Tour the famous mansions of the Vanderbilts and Whitneys and a host of other industrial titans of the 1800's.
 Enjoy a walk along Thames Street and enjoy the shops.
 Or take a walking tour of historic Newport.
 Many buildings date back to the 1600's.
 Religious Toleration made its way into our Constitution because of the founders of Rhode Island including Anne Hutchinson (as in Hutchinson River Parkway) and Roger Williams.
-Visit the Tuoro Synagogue, the oldest synagogue in the United States where you can see the proclamation of tolerance signed by George Washington.
+Visit the Touro Synagogue, the oldest synagogue in the United States where you can see the proclamation of tolerance signed by George Washington.
 Visit the Redwood Atheneum, the oldest private library in the U.S. or the Newport Historical Society.
-We made two visits to Newport in 2011 and will make more in 2012 if we have requests to do so including a long weekend over Labor Day.
+We will be in Newport over July 4th weekend, and again from July 25-27.

 Block Island, RI